opentofu/opentofu/docs/README.md

   This documentation is for SDK developers, and is not necessary reading for those implementing a provider using the official SDK.

+* [Testing in the OpenTofu Codebase](./testing.md): An overview of the different modes of regression testing, etc in this codebase.

 * [How OpenTofu Uses Unicode](./unicode.md): an overview of the various features of OpenTofu that rely on Unicode and how to change those features to adopt new versions of Unicode.